Tag: Django

 # Create a dictionary to pass data to the template

-# Render the 'home.html' template, passing in the 'posts' data
+# Render the 'project_list.html' template, passing the context

-First, let’s create a urls.py file inside your core app folder.
+First, create a new urls.py file inside your projects app directory: projects/urls.py.

 from django.urls import path

-from . import views # Import the views from our app
+from . import views # Import the views from the current app

 urlpatterns = [